lailoken/format-on-more-keys/README.md

 3. Select the downloaded `.vsix` file.

 ## Usage
-- Type any of the following characters in your code: `)`, `}`
+- Type any of the following characters in your code: `}`
-- The extension will automatically trigger the document formatting command.
+- The extension will automatically trigger the document selection/formatting commands.
-- For `)` it will format the current line
-- For `}` it will trigger a format on all recently changed lines.
+- For `}` it will trigger a format on a current block and opening directive

 ## Features
 - Automatically formats code on typing specific characters.